AliOpenSourceSoftware/JaFile/README.md

 ## JaFile

-A java file reading and writing untility project using a static class
+A java file reading and writing utility project.

 ### Create a new file